Counties 1 Midlands East (North): 2010–11 teams

-Market Rasen and Louth have won the league this season and are promoted to Midlands 1 East as champions for the season 2011/2012.
-Loughborough finished second and also gained promotion by beating Peterborough Lions, who placed 2nd in Midlands 2 East (South) in the promotion playoff.
+Market Rasen and Louth have won the league this season and are promoted to Midlands 1 East as champions for the season 2011–12.
+Loughborough finished second and also gained promotion by beating Peterborough Lions, who placed 2nd in Midlands 2 East (South) in the promotion play-off.

 Lincoln and Ashby finished in the bottom two positions and have therefore been relegated for the coming season.

 Original teams

 Teams in Midlands 2 East (North) and Midlands 2 East (South) were originally part of a single division called Midlands 1 East, which contained the following sides when it was introduced in 1992: